frederikbeimgraben/Wordpress-Installation-Script/README.md

     -I: Install the project
     -C: Start Certbot to get a certificate for the domain
     -U: Uninstall the project

     -c: Clean the project (remove all files)

+    -i: Interactive mode (ask for the following options)

     -n: The hostname of the site (default: localhost)
     -p: The port of the site (default: 8080)